Trying to Conceive? Follow This 90-Day Preconception Checklist

 Establish a Healthy Diet

-Easier said than done, I know.
+Easier said than done, we know.
 But what does it really mean to eat healthfully?
 Let's explore.

-Our nutrition team recommend eating a balanced diet that is inclusive of the following:
+Our nutrition team suggests a balanced diet that includes the following:

 - Whole grains